This page was generated from examples/TractableBufferStockModel/TractableConsumerType.ipynb.

 var_names=["PermShk", "TranShk"],

-) # Income distribution when employed
+# Income distribution when permanently unemployed

 unemployed_income_dist = DiscreteDistributionLabeled(